PrestaShop/prestashop-specs/content/1.7/back-office/catalog/products/add-edit-v2.md

 When I press add new product button, a modal is displayed.

-The modal lists all the PrestaShop product types (simple product, combination product, virtual product, and products’ pack).
+The modal lists all the PrestaShop product types (standard product, combination product, virtual product, and products’ pack).
 A simple product is selected by default.

 Each product type has its shorts' description.
 Selecting a product type displays its description.